 Students will examine a variety of topics critical to successful navigation of the geospatial profession, with an emphasis on map communication and presentation, interpreting geospatial research, the ethical, legal, and social implications (ELSI) of using spatial data, linking results to policy actions, and the landscape of geospatial certifications and credentialing.
 Students will engage in several writing, presentation, and interpretation exercises.

-This course provides an overview of how geographic information systems [GIS] facilitate data analysis and communication to address common geographic problems.
-Students develop spatial reasoning and problem definition expertise along with a fundamental understanding of geographic information management and analysis methods.
-Emphasis is placed on the nature of geographic information, data models and structures for geographic information, data manipulation and data storage, geospatial analysis and modeling techniques.
-Skilled application of GIS software supports these emphasis areas.
-Extensive independent learning and computer experiences include on-line virtual laboratory sessions.
+This course provides an advanced overview of how geographic information systems [GIS] facilitate data analysis and communication to address common geographic problems.
+Students improve spatial reasoning and problem definition expertise while emphasizing geographic data models and structures, data manipulation and storage, customization through programming, and the integration of geospatial analysis and modeling into project-based problem solving applicable to a variety of disciplines.
+Skilled application of both desktop and cloud-based GIS software supports these areas.
+Extensive independent learning and computer experiences include virtual laboratory sessions, alongside optional online or in-person weekly help sessions to facilitate student learning.

 Principles and hands-on techniques for processing and analyzing remotely sensed data for natural resource applications.
 Topics include review of the electromagnetic spectrum, pre-processing [georectification, enhancements and transformations], processing [visual interpretation, indices, supervised and unsupervised classification] and post-processing [masking, change analysis and accuracy assessment] of digital image data.
 This course will provide students with fundamental concepts and skills needed to pursue further studies in digital processing of remotely sensed data.